bburdette/hsnixinit/README.md

 hsnixinit
 =========

-script to create nix files on nixos for a haskell project.
+script to create shell.nix and default.nix files on nixos for a haskell project, using cabal2nix.
+Then, you can use nix-shell to pull in the dependencies the project needs to build.

-first clone into a directory someplace:
+To use, first clone into a directory someplace:

 $ cd ~
 $ git clone https://github.com/bburdette/hsnixinit#

-depends on cabal2nix:
+The script depends on cabal2nix, so install that.

 $ nix-env -i cabal2nix